Updated February 25, 2021

 4. British Florida(1763-1784).
 The British got Florida in 1763 in a land swap for Havana, Cuba after the Seven Years War(1756–63), known as the French and Indian war in American history.

 5. Second Spanish Period(1784-1821).
-The Brits left Florida after losing the Revolutionary War.
+British rule ended and they left Florida after losing the Revolutionary War.
 The Spanish came back for another try.

 7. Statehood(1845-1861).
 Most of the Seminoles were finally relocated out west, although they never surrendered.
 In the 1860 Presidential election, no Floridian voted for Abe Lincoln.
 Florida was deeply Southern in culture and sympathies.
 Very few supported the Union.